Osamahre/dataConProj/README.md

 Abdulrahman Karman (2210213541)

 FOR THE DATABASE PROJECT.
-PROF \  ILHAMI
+PROF \  ILHAMI (100% english)